cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 Then, when required (whether we do this at Endpoint creation or later is still TBD):
 1. All cilium-agents running a workload mentioned in an auth-enabled policy connect to their local spire-agent, and watch a set of SPIFFE labels that includes the labels for the relevant SVID.
 The cilium-agent identity is allowed to do Delegated Identity requests to the Workload API (WL API), so this is allowed.
 1. The spire-agent watches SVIDs on the SPIRE server, sees any updates to all relevant SVIDs, and passes them back to the cilium-agent.
-1. The cilium-agent there figures out where the request is coming from, and connects to the cilium-agent on the source node to perform the mTLS handshake.
-Because this is a mutual TLS, if it succeeds, then the workloads are authenticated.
+1. The cilium-agent then figures out where the request is coming from, and connects to the cilium-agent on the source node to perform the mTLS handshake.
+Because this  a mutual TLS, if it succeeds, then the workloads are authenticated.
+The destination node will also record that the workload is authenticated for reverse traffic.
 1. The mTLS handlers in each cilium-agent then pass the auth success to their local dataplane, by telling it that identity A is authenticated to identity B for some period of time (the lifetime of the certificates in the mTLS handshake).
+The mTLS handlers will also need to indicate the remote node, along with the auth type.
 For that lifetime, traffic between Identity A and Identity B will flow without further checks.

 #### SPIFFE installation steps and flow

-1. Cluster gets created, without CNI, per usual Cilium install
+1. Cluster gets created, without CNI, per usual Cilium install process.
 1. Cilium installed, with mTLS enabled, includes SPIRE Server and Cilium Agent SPIFFE Identity
 1. mTLS enabled install also includes per-node SPIRE agent.
 The SPIRE agent talks to the SPIRE server over the network, but all other communication with the Cilium Agent is via domain sockets shared on the host's filesystem.
 1. Cilium starts up as normal, acts as CNI.
 1. Cilium also contacts the local SPIRE agent at startup (via a domain socket shared on the host's filesystem) to watch the Delegated Identity API and gets its own SPIFFE identity via the SPIRE workload API.
-1. When generating Cilium Security Identities for identities with mTLS auth enabled, Cilium (could be agent or operator) also records the SPIFFE identity.
+1. When generating Cilium Security Identities for identities with mTLS auth enabled, Cilium (could be agent or operator) in SPIFFE mode also records the SPIFFE identity (that is, the string `spiffe://spiffe.cilium.io/ciliumidentity/1337` or similar).
+For SPIRE implementations, A separate flow is kicked off here to create the required SPIRE server entries by the Cilium operator.
 1. When checking auth-enabled policy, the datapath will flag that there is no entry in the auth table for the flow, and then the agent will use its cache of keypairs to handshakes with the agent on the other end of the connection (either source node agent will reach out to destination node agent, or vice versa), and performs a TLS handshake.
 Note that an optimization which may be included here is that the agent may pre-authenticate identities that it knows will need it, if we can make that work.
 1. If the TLS handshake succeeds, then the connection is authenticated and the traffic protected by policy can proceed.
 The TLS connection between the agents can then be torn down and thrown away (since it’s not being used to tunnel the encrypted traffic through).
+1. The details of the particular flow will be saved to the auth table; note that this needs to include the remote node the auth was performed with.
+It's not possible to reuse an identity-identity handshake across nodes without making bad-node attacks much easier.

 ### Control Plane